osg-htc/docs/docs/worker-node/install-singularity.md

 - [Installing privileged singularity](#privileged-singularity) via RPM
 - [Enabling unprivileged singularity](#unprivileged-singularity) via OASIS

-As of February 2018, no VO in the OSG is ready to use unprivileged, non-setuid Singularity out of OASIS in production.
+As of May 2018, no VO in the OSG is ready to use unprivileged, non-setuid Singularity out of OASIS in production.
 Only testing sites will need to follow these instructions; contact the VOs you support for more information.

 Most sites will want to follow the privileged RPM install instructions until there is wider VO support.